thirdweb-dev/contracts/docs/DropERC721.md

-*end indices of each batch of tokens with the same baseURI*
+*Largest tokenId of each batch of tokens with the same baseURI*

 #### Parameters